Table of contents

 11. Use the customized image to create a new instance with Secure Boot enabled.

-12. Verify that the keys are successfully enrolled in the MOK list:
+12. Execute the following command to verify that the keys are successfully enrolled in the MOK list:

 mokutil --db | grep Trend